girls who

 The library has two different clubs: one for girls in grade school, and one for teens.
 The clubs are run by library staff and local programmers, and have a fun and friendly environment.
 Participation is completely free!

-Girls Who Code is a national organization with a mission to close the gender gap in computer science.
+Girls Who Code is a national organization whose mission is to close the gender gap in the fields of science and technology.
+Downers Grove Public Library is proud to be a Girls Who Code Club site.

 4 - 5 p.m.